 Different Types of Claims that Constitute Car Insurance Fraud

-Crooks often cause accidents that look like the other party is actually at fault in order to make false claims and make money off the insurance company of the other party.
+Crooks often cause accidents that look like the other party is actually at fault to make false claims and make money off the insurance company of the other party.

 Consequences of Car Insurance Fraud

-The consequences of car insurance fraud can be very serious or relatively light.
-It depends on a variety of factors, such as the seriousness of the fraud, whether or not it was a simple misunderstanding and if it is a first offense.
+The severity of the consequences depends on a variety of factors, such as the seriousness of the fraud, whether or not it was a simple misunderstanding, and if it was the first offense.

-- If an individual has committed insurance fraud in the past, fines and other forms of punishment will be much higher than if he or she is a first-time offender.
+- If an individual has committed insurance fraud in the past, fines and other forms of punishment will be much higher than if he or she is a first-time offender

 Finding Car Insurance Following Car Insurance Fraud

 Be prepared to pay higher rates for car insurance coverage following a charge of car insurance fraud.

-As insurance is all about managing risk and transferring risk to a third party, when insurance companies deem you to be high risk, you are faced with high insurance premiums.
+As insurance is all about managing risk and transferring risk to a third party, when insurance companies, deem you to be high risk, you are faced with high insurance premiums.